Chat to us online now

 Let the people who love you help you at this time.
 In tough times, friends and family want to support you, and opening up and talking about how you feel can put things in perspective.
 However, the people who are close to you may not always support you in the best way, through no fault of their own.

-Adrienne says: “You’re going to move on when you recognised the role you played, not the role your child’s mother played.”
+Adrienne says: “You’re going to [be able to] move on when you recognised the role you played, not the role your child’s mother played.”
 Therefore, bad-mouthing your child’s mother, and not admitting that you played a role in the separation, is only going to work against you in the long run.

 Another thing that can prove useful is talking to other fathers in similar situations.
-Jacques says: “Online discussion boards helped as I was able to relate to other fathers' experiences which helped.”
+Jacques says: “Online discussion boards helped as I was able to relate to other fathers' experiences.”

 Remember to be realistic in your expectations of what those close to you can give you.